mangdangroboticsclub/MiniPupperDocs/docs/index.rst

 About MangDang Technology Co., Limited
 ^^^^^^^^^^^^^^^^^^^^^
 Founded in 2020, MangDang specializes in the research, development, and production of robot products that make people's lives better.
 MangDang is headquartered in Hong Kong.
-We are a global team with members from many countries and regions such as the United States, Japan, Canada, Europe, China, and so on.
+We are a global team with members from many countries and regions.

 We are all dreamers, and we look forward to connecting talents worldwide and innovating together to perform splendid times!